Accommodations Toolkit

 Virginia

-Accommodation (ELA, Math, Science):
+Accommodation (Writing, Science):

-Students with disabilities that impact their ability to read may have test items read aloud in English by the test examiner using the read-aloud accommodation or delivered through an audio or text-to-speech player in an online test.
+Read-Aloud or Audio Accommodation: Students with disabilities that impact their ability to read may have test items read aloud in English by the test examiner using the read-aloud accommodation or delivered through an audio or text-to-speech player in an online test.
 The IEP Team or 504 Committee must determine whether the audio or read-aloud accommodation is the most appropriate delivery method for the student for online or paper testing.

-Since it would be very difficult for school divisions to provide an online audio accommodation during instruction, the following guidelines have been established to provide clarification as to the circumstances under which a student could be provided with an online audio accommodation during testing.
+Audio Accommodation for Online SOL and Growth Assessments: Since it would be very difficult for school divisions to provide an online audio accommodation during instruction, the following guidelines have been established to provide clarification as to the circumstances under which a student could be provided with an online audio accommodation during testing.

-The IEP Team or 504 Committee must determine whether the read-aloud accommodation administered by a Test Examiner or the online audio accommodation is the more appropriate delivery method for online testing.
+• The IEP Team or 504 Committee must determine whether the read-aloud accommodation administered by a Test Examiner or the online audio accommodation is the more appropriate delivery method for online testing.
 It is particularly important that the parent agrees to the delivery method and that the decision is clearly documented in the IEP or 504 Plan.

-The following tests do not have an audio accommodation available for the paper format of the test: Mathematics (2016 SOL) tests, Reading (2017 SOL tests), and History & Social Studies (2015 SOL) tests.
-A read-aloud accommodation should be provided to students with disabilities taking any of these paper tests who need the test items read aloud by the test examiner.
+Audio Accommodation for Paper Growth Assessments and SOL Tests: For tests administered in paper, an audio accommodation remains available for some SOL tests.
+For the paper SOL tests with an audio accommodation available, a CD-ROM with a recording of the SOL test items is provided for eligible students.
+The following tests do not have an audio accommodation available for the paper format: Mathematics (2016 SOL) tests, Reading (2017 SOL) tests, History & Social Studies (2015 SOL) tests, Science (2018 SOL) tests, and the Writing Prompt.
+A read-aloud accommodation should be provided to students with disabilities taking any of these paper tests who need the test items read aloud.

-The read-aloud or audio accommodation is permitted for students with disabilities on the Mathematics, Science, History/Social Science, and Writing assessments as specified in the student’s IEP or 504 Plan.
+Read-Aloud or Audio Accommodation on SOL and Growth Mathematics, Science, History/Social Science and Writing Assessments: The read-aloud or audio accommodation is permitted for students with disabilities on the Mathematics, Science, History/Social Science, and Writing assessments as specified in the student’s IEP or 504 Plan.

-The read-aloud and audio accommodations on the SOL Reading assessments are allowed only for students with a visual impairment, including blindness, and those students with a specific disability that severely limits or prevents them from decoding text at any level of difficulty as determined by a diagnostic tool or instrument that was administered by a qualified professional.
-Students with disabilities who are simply having difficulty reading text and/or are reading below grade-level are not permitted to use the read-aloud or audio accommodation on the statewide Reading assessments.
+Read-Aloud or Audio Accommodation on the SOL and Growth Reading Assessments: The read-aloud and audio accommodations on the SOL and Growth Reading assessments are allowed only for students with a visual impairment, including blindness, and those students with a specific disability that severely limits or prevents them from decoding text at any level of difficulty as determined by a diagnostic tool or instrument that was administered by a qualified professional.
+Students with disabilities who are simply having difficulty reading text or are reading below grade-level are not permitted to use the read-aloud or audio accommodation on the statewide Reading assessments.
+Note: For the EOC Reading test, under certain circumstances, students with disabilities may receive the read-aloud accommodation even though the student has not been determined as eligible by the school division according to the criteria required for the read-aloud accommodation on the Reading Assessment.
+To qualify, the student must meet all of the following criteria:

 • the student is retaking the EOC Reading test, having failed the previous attempt(s) without using the read-aloud or audio accommodation; and